kerovinoddi/Pass-Locker/README.md

     And there is a short code to create a new credential Then i should see prompt fields to create a new credentials When i submit the details
-    Then i should see a message conf*irming my submitted credentials
+    Then i should see a message conf*irming my submitted credential

-5.Feature Displaying credentials

    **Scenario:Displaying My Credentials**